Dementia: a whole life approach – A resource for creating better lives

 ‘Dementia: a whole life approach’, is one part of a wider programme of work that will continue for a number of years, and it will be a big part of the Trust’s legacy.

 ‘Dementia: a whole life approach’ has 5 volumes.
-The volumes are as follows:
+The volumes are as follows (just click on the image to download the report):

 This provides people with a wide range of information and resources that support people with dementia and unpaid carers of people with dementia.
 The reader can move in and out of the boxset as appropriate to their needs and follow up with project and programme leads using the contacts/website details provided.